 Leaving high school and starting your first year of uni can be a bit of a shock when you don’t have a routine.
 Getting up at the same time each day helps get you ‘in the zone’, even if every day is different.
 Not only will you be into a rhythm, but it will make your days so much more productive!

-8. Your friends might change as your first year of uni rolls on
+8. Your friends might change as your first year of university rolls on

 And that’s okay!
 But this doesn’t mean you should stop making an effort with people you made friends with at first.
 People tend to change and grow quite a bit during their uni years (this goes for friends back home too!).
 Don’t feel you have to be besties with the first person you meet.
 As you progress through your university degree, you’ll make friends with people in your classes who live off campus and potentially even commute to uni.
 You’ll also meet people through extracurricular activities… and then you’ll get to meet all of their friends too!